Heaven: Chinese religions

 In the native Chinese Confucian traditions, heaven (Tian) is an important concept, where the ancestors reside and from which emperors drew their mandate to rule in their dynastic propaganda, for example.

 Heaven is a key concept in Chinese mythology, philosophies, and religions, and is on one end of the spectrum a synonym of Shangdi ("Supreme Deity") and on the other naturalistic end, a synonym for nature and the sky.
 The Chinese term for "heaven", Tian (天), derives from the name of the supreme deity of the Zhou dynasty.
 After their conquest of the Shang dynasty in 1122 BC, the Zhou people considered their supreme deity Tian to be identical with the Shang supreme deity Shangdi.
 The Zhou people attributed Heaven with anthropomorphic attributes, evidenced in the etymology of the Chinese character for heaven or sky, which originally depicted a person with a large cranium.
-Heaven is said to see, hear and watch over all men.
-Heaven is affected by man's doings, and having personality, is happy and angry with them.
+Heaven is said to see, hear and watch over all people.
+Heaven is affected by people's doings, and having personality, is happy and angry with them.
 Heaven blesses those who please it and sends calamities upon those who offend it.
 Heaven was also believed to transcend all other spirits and gods, with Confucius asserting, "He who offends against Heaven has none to whom he can pray."